fahmiauliarahman/excalidraw-complete/README.md

 ./excalidraw-complete
 ```

-Once launched, Excalidraw Complete is accessible at `localhost:3002`, ready for
+Once launched, Excalidraw Complete is accessible at `draw.fahmiar.blog`, ready for
 drawing and collaboration.

 ### Configuration